dcunited001/dcunited001.github.io/_drafts/2016-08-17-from-the-parapets-of-alexandria-ethics-of-censorship.md

 ends in the graph of knowledge, for individuals and groups.
 Blacklisting and whitelisting knowledge restricts requisite knowledge, without which humanity simply cannot progress further.
-This leads to a phenomenon which is the opposite of the Singularity: progress plateaus.
+This leads to a phenomenon, where in contrast to the Singularity, progress plateaus.
 In any case, a plateau or stepped progression may be natural, but this is a certainty, given a level of censorship.
+Our progression will end there.

 Central to this series is the observation that the global elites could not have misunderstood the progression of technology and it's effect on the dissemination of information.
-How widespread this understanding was is up for grabs, but I believe that we have been misled with false futurism.
+How widespread this understanding was is less clear, but I believe that we have been misled with false futurism.
 Understanding how these global elites knew and knowing how they knew furthers my belief that they intent to enact a global reset.
 Regardless of what the ruling class in each country knew and